IAS- Indian Administrative Services

 - Prepare the current affairs considering the latest schemes and bills introduced by the Government of India

-- Taking up the Mock tests is the integral part of the preparations for the IAS exam
+- Taking up the Mock tests is an integral part of the preparations

 - Time management is the key